 1. one of his colleagues: a nice, smart, generally interesting person whom I spent most of the dinner talking with;I'm not one to exaggerate the charm or appeal of academics, but these nonacademics made me, for more than a few moments out of the evening, feel all kinds of snotty impatience.
 I'm sure that it's hard being a non-academic, or even a non-literary scholar at MLA.
 And I like nonacademics (some of my best friends are nonacademics!).
 But I also like interesting people.
 And these were not interesting people.

-3. his new girlfriend: she's 24 (he's somewhat older than I), perfectly sweet, but entirely uninteresting, at least in the slice I got to see.
+3. his new girlfriend: she's 24 (he's older than I), perfectly sweet, but either very shy or very uninteresting.

 Sometimes it's really best to stick with one's own kind.